How do I troubleshoot Amazon Redshift connection errors?

-If the telnet command indicates that your Amazon Redshift cluster connection is "successful" but your cluster remains inaccessible from your client, check your network's firewall.
+If the telnet command indicates that your Amazon Redshift cluster connection is successful but your cluster remains inaccessible, then check your network's firewall.
 Your firewall might be blocking the Amazon Redshift port (the default port is 5439).

 Invalid operation connection error

 If your Amazon Redshift cluster requires SSL to be enabled for any connection, then you might receive the following connection error:

 Error: [Amazon](500310) Invalid operation: no pg_hba.conf entry for host "::ffff:205.xxx.xxx.xxx", user "username", database "dbname", SSL off;

 To confirm whether the require_ssl parameter is set to true, perform the following steps: